ankitamurmu/HackBio-Genomics-Workshop/README.md

 # HackBio-Genomics-Workshop

-Find all the tasks related to the taining!
+Find all the tasks related to the training!

 ## STAGE ZERO
 * Used BASH to carry out basic and introductory tasks